chef/automate/components/docs-chef-io/content/automate/ha_introduction_and_architecture.md

     weight = 200
 +++

-This section explains about the Minimal node HA Deployment use-case and the way we can achieve it.
+In this section, we will talk about the **Minimal Node HA Deployment** use-case and the way it can be achieved.

-What is minimal node ha deployment?
-So we can achive chef-automate HA with minimum of 5 nodes that is minimal node HA deployment .So this setup will behave exactly like that of noraml chef-automate HA.

-So to achieve that, In backend instead of having seperate nodes for postgresql and opensearch cluster we can have this 2 clusters on same nodes.
-So same 3 nodes will have postgresql and opensearch services running .

-And on frontend side will have automate on both frontend nodes and will not install chef-server explicitly on any of nodes.
-As Automate has already running chef-server services on it and so it can be used .
+When Chef Automate HA can be achieved with minimum of five nodes, this is called as Minimal Node HA Deployment.
+This deployment is not different from the usual HA deployment.

+The best way to achieve the Minimal Node HA Deployment in backend is to keep the **PostGreSQL** and **OpenSearch** clusters in same node.
+By this you will have three nodes of PostGreSQL and OpenSearch services running.

+Whereas, the best way to achieve the Minimal Node HA Deployment in frontend, is to set the automate on both frontend nodes.
+In this whole process, the Automate is already running Chef Server services so do not install it explicitely on any node.

-{{< figure src="/images/automate/minimal_node.png" alt="Minimal node Deployment">}}
+{{< figure src="/images/automate/minimal_node.png" alt="Minimal Node Deployment">}}